Knowledge Hub

 Completion

-• When and where completion will take place
+• When and where it will happen

 • Execution of the stock transfer form and handing over of share certificates